cs3org/OCM-API/IETF-OCM.md

 `tag="ocm"`.
 The signature label MAY be any value; it is not significant to OCM processing.

-A symmetric signing algorithm MUST NOT be used to sign the request, as the Receiving Server would not be able to verify the signature without having access to the shared secret in advance.
+The signature MUST use an asymmetric algorithm from the IANA "HTTP Signature Algorithms" registry [IANA-SIG-ALG]; `ed25519` [RFC8032] is RECOMMENDED.
+A symmetric algorithm, such as the HMAC-based `hmac-sha256`, MUST NOT be used, as the Receiving Server would not be able to verify the signature without prior access to the shared secret.

 ## Verification Requirements